|This is an unofficial version.

 (f) respecting the review of an approved watershed management plan under section 22;

-(g) specifying advisory boards and other entities that perform functions relating to water for the purpose of the water council's coordinating role under clause 25(d);
+(g) specifying advisory boards and other entities that perform functions relating to water for the purpose of the expert advisory council's coordinating role under clause 25(d);

 (h) prescribing water management principles that are consistent with the purposes of this Act;